Hearts and Arrows Diamond – Basics

 Yes, primarily due to weight loss incurred in refinement.
 Achieving strong hearts and arrows optical precision is an exacting process.
 All facets must be aligned in both angle and orientation in a three-dimensional way.

 The three examples below are hypothetically polished from the same starting rough crystal (the dark blue outline).
-They would all received the “Excellent” cut grade.
+They would all receive the “Excellent” cut grade.
 The specimen which meets PriceScope’s definition of Super Ideal cost more to produce because it required more hours, better tools and, most notably, more weight loss from the original diamond crystal.

 PriceScope Round Diamond Subsets